Presidential Palace (Nanjing): Main Gate

 It was the site of the main gate of the Viceroy's Office.
 During the period of Taiping Rebellion, it became the site of the Gate of True God's Glorious Light, the main gate of the Heavenly King's Palace, which was destroyed soon after the imperial troops captured the palace.
 In 1870, the gate was rebuilt as the main gate of the viceroy's office, and demolished when the NRA captured Nanjing in 1927.

 The current gate, rebuilt in 1929, was a western-style gate with ionic columns.
 Two stone lions stood on either side of the gate.
-As the HQ of the Nationalist Government, the sign on the gate read "國民政府" (Nationalist Government) from 1929 to 1937 and from 1946 to 1948.
-During the Japanese occupation of Nanking, it served as the main gate of Legislative Yuan and Control Yuan of the Wang Jingwei regime.
-After the constitutionalism and the presidential election in 1948, the sign changed into "總統府" (Presidential Palace) until now.
+As the HQ of the Nationalist Government, the sign on the gate read Nationalist Government (國民政府) from 1929 to 1937 and from 1946 to 1948.
+During the Japanese occupation of Nanjing, it served as the main gate of Legislative Yuan and Control Yuan of the Wang Jingwei regime.
+After the constitutionalism and the presidential election in 1948, the sign was changed to "Presidential Palace" (總統府), which it remains until today.
 Nowadays, it is not only a significant symbol in downtown Nanjing, but also served as the main entrance to the Presidential Palace.

 Main Hall

 Just located at the north of the main gate, the main hall is the first hall of the Viceroy's Palace.
 It was rebuilt in 1870 on the original site of the Supreme Hall of the Glorious Light, the most luxurious hall of the Heavenly King's Palace during the period of Taiping Heavenly Kingdom.
 It was the place where the viceroy or the Heavenly King held the ceremonies.
 In January 1912, the inauguration ceremony of the Provisional President was held in the "Warm Pavilion" just on the northwest side of the main hall.
 From 1927, it was used for government functions by the Nationalist Government and the Office of the President.

 The main hall is a traditional Chinese-style hall.
-At the top of the hall, there is a board on which the four Chinese characters "天下為公" ("What is under heaven is for all") was written by Dr Sun Yat-sen. Behind the main hall there is a corridor which connects it to the second hall.
+At the top of the hall, there is a board on which the four Chinese characters "天下為公" ("What is under heaven is for all") was written by Sun Yat-sen. Behind the main hall there is a corridor which connects it to the second hall.
 On the west of the corridor stands the auditorium, which was built on the ruins of the "Warm Pavilion".
 Heavenly King's Throne Room is located on the east side of the corridor.